Biden presses Putin to act on ransomware attacks, hints at retaliation - Up News Info

 In May cybercriminals alleged to be operating from Russia froze the operations of critical fuel transport group Colonial Pipeline, setting off gasoline shortages, price spikes and panic buying on the U.S. East Coast.

-The following month a different Russia-linked group struck meatpacker JBS, briefly disrupting its food supply chain.
-Last week the same hackers claimed responsibility for a mass ransomware outbreak centered on Florida IT firm Kaseya.
-(Reporting by Steve Holland, Andrea Shalal, Arshad Mohammed, Susan Heavey, and Doina Chiacu in Washington; Additional reporting by Gabrielle Tetrault-Farber in Moscow; Writing by Raphael Satter and Steve Holland; Editing by Howard Goller and Leslie Adler)
+The following month a different Russia-linked group, REvil, struck meatpacker JBS, briefly disrupting its food supply chain.
+Last week the same group claimed responsibility for a mass ransomware outbreak centered on Kaseya.
+(Reporting by Steve Holland, Andrea Shalal, Arshad Mohammed, Susan Heavey, and Doina Chiacu in Washington; Additional reporting by Gabrielle Tetrault-Farber in Moscow; Writing by Raphael Satter and Steve Holland; Editing by Howard Goller, Leslie Adler and Daniel Wallis)

 Advertisement